tabcat/dynamic-content/ARTICLE.md

 The design presented in this article works similarly but replaces pubsub with Provider Records and IPNS.
 Essentially, all parts of replication get encoded into ~persistent IPFS components.

 - Provider Records to find collaborators
-- IPNS to point to the latest version of a replica
+- IPNS to point to the latest version of a device's replica

 ---
 > **Swapping pubsub for ~persistent components makes building on history without any collaborators online possible.**
 ---

 The main contribution is the novel use of Provider Records.
-Instead of pointing from a CID to peerIDs of nodes hosting that content, the records tie Dynamic-Content IDs to IPNS names.
+Instead of tying a CID to PeerIDs of nodes hosting that content, the records tie a "Dynamic-Content ID" to IPNS names.
-The resulting IPNS names each resolve to the latest CID of a device's local replica.
+Each IPNS name resolves to the latest CID of a device's local replica.

-All possible without knowing any previous collaborators or needing them to be online as long as their replica data is kept available via a pinner.
+*Collaborating on dynamic content is possible without knowing any previous collaborators or needing them to be online as long as their replica data is kept available via a pinner.*

 If you are familiar with publishing Provider Records to the DHT, *you may have spotted a problem here*.
 The source of the problem is a check DHT servers do when receiving an `ADD_PROVIDER` query, addressed in [Roadblocks and Workarounds](#roadblocks-and-workarounds).